neelanshu7/Software-Engineering/4. Sequence and State Diagrams/description.md

 | **Use**            | Use case scenarios, workflows          | Object behavior, lifecycle modeling             |

 > 💡 **Insight:**
-> *Sequence diagrams clarify how components collaborate, while state diagrams reveal how an object’s state changes in response to events — both are essential for robust system modeling* [11].
+> *Sequence diagrams clarify how components collaborate, while state diagrams reveal how an object’s state changes in response to events — both are essential for robust system modeling*.